ucla-biostat-212a/2025winter/syllabus/syllabus.md

 ## Final Grade

-Grades will be based on homework, final project (80%):
+Grades will be based on

+- Homework and final project (80%):

 |         | %          |
 |--------------|---------------|